udaypatel1/scantron/README.md

 * Keep an organized, running file of all file types that exist in your codebase
 * Complex file management tracking purposes

+#### TODO

+* Move CLI logic to separate file
+* Add other useful flags / subcommands
+* Benchmarking for speed / potential for multithreading

 > Inspired by [this repo](https://github.com/saarthdeshpande/github-repo-parser)